Vivekban/garden/README.md

 ## Features

-1. **Offline-first**: The app can be accessed even without an internet connection.
+1. **Offline-first**: The app can be accessed without an internet connection.
 2. **Pagination**: Efficiently loads large amounts of data to improve the user experience.
-3. **Search functionality**: Allows users to quickly find specific information within the app.
+3. **Search functionality**: Allows users to find specific information within the app quickly.
-4. **Auto Sync**: Uses both NetworkConnectivityStream and WorkManager to ensure data is always up-to-date.

 # Architecture Layers